7 Gley Soils

 Other Gley Soils that have

-- either of the following
+- Either of the following

-- a buried A horizon with its upper surface deeper than 30 cm but within 120 cm of the mineral soil surface, or some other indication of an irregular carbon profile such as sedimentary plant leaf material, and
+- a buried A horizon with its upper surface deeper than 30 cm but within 120 cm of the mineral soil surface, or some other indication of an irregular carbon profile such as sedimentary plant leaf material, AND

 - a buried B horizon with an upper surface at 60 cm or less from the mineral soil surface, nor